jpegleg/eaas-deployment-d/README.txt

 UPDATE 8/11/2020

-The microk8s in snaps currently fails to interact with the local docker registry, resulting in fail to pull image errors because TLS is now required.
+The microk8s in snaps currently fails to interact with the local docker registry, resulting in fail to pull image errors because TLS is required.
 When this was used, TLS was not required for that interaction.
 You can replace instances of localhost in the files with the private TLS registry if you use this template currently.